mario343/my-portfolio/README.md

-however, as it is an uni project that was made only in one weekend i hope you'll like it!
+however, as it is an uni project that was made only in one weekend it's not that bad i guess

 ## -----------------------------